zachkaupp/census_transportation/README.md

 - Average life expectancy should be weighted by population for each census tract
 - Take data strictly from the same years
 - Investigate missing values instead of removing any features with missing values
+- implement a learning rate scheduler to decrease learning rate as model converges